denisebitca/festplayer/README.md

 ## Use
 Here are all the steps to get Festplayer running.

-> You'll need to install node.js and npm to get the code verification and pairing websocket server (CURRENTLY NOT UPLOADED) running.
-Then do npm install and node main.js (your domain name/ip)

 > Make sure you have write and read rights inside ``./api/``.